-Here $\ml$ denotes the vector field induced on the mass shell by the geodesic flow.
+Here $\ml$ denotes the vector field induced on the mass shell by the geodesic flow; cf. (\ref{eq:mlcor}) below for a coordinate representation of it.
 An alternate way to formulate this equation is to demand that $f$ be constant along $\dot{\g}$ for every future directed unit timelike geodesic $\g$.
 The intuitive interpretation of the Vlasov equation (\ref{eq:gve}) is that collisions between particles are neglected.
 It is of interest to note that if $f$ satisfies the Vlasov equation, then the stress energy tensor is divergence free.
 To conclude, the \textit{Einstein-Vlasov equations with a positive cosmological constant} consist of (\ref{eq:gve}) and

-where $T$ is given by the right hand side of (\ref{eq:vset}) and $\Lambda$ is a positive constant.
-Moreover, $G$ is the Einstein tensor of a Lorentz manifold $(M,g)$.
+where $T^{\roV}$ is given by the right hand side of (\ref{eq:vset}) and $\Lambda$ is a positive constant.
+Moreover,

+is the Einstein tensor, where $\mathrm{Ric}$ is the Ricci tensor and $S$ is the scalar curvature of a Lorentz manifold $(M,g)$.
 The above description is somewhat brief, and the reader interested in more details is referred to, e.g., \cite{ehlers,rendall-97,andreassonLR,stab}.

 \textbf{Vlasov matter under the assumption of $\tn{2}$-symmetry.} In the case of $\tn{2}$-symmetry, it is convenient to use a symmetry reduced version of the distribution function.
 Introduce, to this end, the orthonormal frame